edwardlg96/edwardlg96/README.md

-### Hi there 👋
+### Hi there , my name is Edward Garcia.👋

+- 🔭 I’m currently working as a .NET FullStack Web Developer on Agilisa Technologies, an e-commerce software solutions company in the Dominican Republic.
+- 🌱 I’m currently learning React JS so i can excell as a front-end developer in the modern programming world.
+-
 <!--
 **edwardlg96/edwardlg96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...